spencerrais/spencerrais.github.io/blog/src/pages/about.md

 title: "About"
 ---

-This blog will loosely follow my personal project I devote much of my time to and will likely touch upon the following general aspects:
+This blog will loosely follow my closed source personal project I devote much of my time to and will likely touch upon the following general aspects:
 - Data pipelining, transformation, and dimensioning
 - Application development